rednafi/dot/README.md

     * `.ssh` directory
     * `.bashrc` and `.bash_history`
     * `.ovpn` config
-    * `.env` files and credentials of different projects
+    * `.env` files and the credentials of disparate projects

+## OS Installation Steps

+* Taking snapshot backups of a work machine and going through a lengthy restoration process is usually not worth the hassle.

+* Download and install the third party drivers at the installation time.
+It usually prevents pesky display issues after the first bootup.

 ## OS Post Installation Steps